PhilippvK/stm32-tflm-mnist/README.md

 ## Build
 ### Project configuration

+First configure your board and features like CMSIS-NN, Benchmarking,... as explained [here](https://github.com/PhilippvK/stm32-tflm-demos/blob/master/docs/Usage.md).

-Firstly, you have to choose whether you want to use the board's touchscreen to draw and recognize digits real-time, or load pre-recorded samples from the SD card.
-You make this choice by setting ```FAKE_TOUCH``` on line 72 in ```CMakeLists.txt``` to either ON or OFF.
+Then you have to choose whether you want to use the board's touchscreen to draw and recognize digits real-time, or load pre-recorded samples from the SD card.
+You make this choice by setting `FAKE_TOUCH` in `CMakeLists.txt` to either ON or OFF.
 ```
 SET(FAKE_TOUCH OFF) # Use on board touchscreen
 SET(FAKE_TOUCH ON) # Use samples from the SD card